Understanding Sparse JL for Feature Hashing: Introduction

 Thus, we require new tools for our moment bound.
-Our analysis provides a new perspective inspired by the probability theory literature that differs from the existing approaches in the JL literature.
+Our analysis provides a new perspective, inspired by the probability theory literature, that differs from the existing approaches in the JL literature.
 We believe our style of analysis is less brittle than combinatorial approaches \cite{FKL, KN12, Original, NN13}: in this setting, once the sparsity $s = 1$ case is recovered, it becomes straightforward to generalize to other $s$ values.
 Moreover, our approach can yield greater precision than the existing non-combinatorial approaches \cite{NelsonNotes, Cohen, Me}, which is necessary for this setting.
+Thus, we believe that our \textit{structural} approach to analyzing JL distributions could be of use in other settings.